1. Rivers

 Depending on the time of year you will travel, the activities you want to do and the altitude of your destinations, your packing needs may vary.
 It is recommended to pack clothes that are easily layered, so you can adjust accordingly.
 Good walking shoes, sunscreen, sunglasses and a compact umbrella or light rain gear are also advisable.

 Fondue is synonymous with Switzerland.
-Derived from the French word fonder, meaning “to melt,” the origins of fondue can be traced back to the18th century, when Swiss farmers invented the meal as way to stretch their limited food supplies during winter.
+Derived from the French word fonder, meaning “to melt,” the origins of fondue can be traced back to the 18th century, when Swiss farmers invented the meal as a way to stretch their limited food supplies during winter.
 In Basel, you can visit a local beiz to enjoy this comforting meal of bread dipped into a hot pot of cheese flavored with garlic and a dash of wine.
 It is especially delicious when accompanied by a glass of Swiss beer and a shot of kirsch, a traditional fruit-based liqueur.
 For a sweeter Swiss delicacy, look no further than the country’s renowned artisanal chocolate.
 For a hands-on, classic experience, you can shadow a Maître Chocolatier during a hands-on workshop at the Lindt headquarters in Kilchberg.
 Or, if you want to experience an innovative approach to a traditional Swiss favorite, Kürzi Kakao is a boutique chocolatier that uses only plant-based ingredients.

 Zürich’s historic Old Town Old offers visitors many architectural and artistic treasures.
 Its colorful guild houses create a fairy-tale atmosphere, while its four signature churches are full of splendor.
 Grossmünster was constructed on the site of a church originally commissioned by Charlemagne; St. Peter’s Church boasts the largest church clock face in Europe; 13th-century Predigerkirche presides over its surroundings with an unusually high bell tower; and Fraumünster includes five large stained-glass windows designed by artist Marc Chagall.
 Art enthusiasts may be captivated by Zürich’s history as the birthplace of the avant-garde Dada movement in 1916.
 Cabaret Voltaire in the Niederhof quarter was once a popular meeting place for artists.
 Today, the Kunsthaus Zürich has one of the largest and most comprehensive collections of Dada art in the world.
 In Basel, visitors may peruse the historic Stadtmarkt (“City Market”), which enjoys a stunning backdrop against the striking russet hue of the city’s neo-Gothic Rathaus, or Town Hall.
 Or, they may take in some of Basel’s 300 fountains, such as the Gothic Fischmarktbrunnen (Fish Market Fountain), which was built in the 14th century.
 Basel’s Fondation Beyeler is another must-see attraction.
 Showcasing the private collection of Swiss art-dealer couple Ernst and Hildy Beyeler, the Fondation Beyeler is considered one of the most prestigious art institutions in Europe.
 It contains works by Paul Cézanne, Vincent van Gogh, Pablo Picasso and Andy Warhol, among many other renowned artists of the 19th and 20th centuries.